hadenlabs/zsh-devops/docs/contributing.md

 # How To Contribute

-Contributions to base-template are welcome.
+Contributions to zsh-devops are welcome.

 ## Getting Started